abhicctech1003/SHAPES/README.md

 # Console Shape Application Project
-This C++ project is designed to handle geometric shapes, including Rectangle, Triangle, and Circle.
+This C++ project is designed to get geometrical properties of shapes.
 The project follows a modular structure with separate header (.h) and implementation (.cpp) files for each class.

 ## Folder Structure
 The project is organized into the following folders: